git-game/git-game/README.md

 Git Game Finish Line
 ==========

-If you did not fork this repository from the terminal, then we are disappointed in you!!
+If you did not update the main git-game repository, then we are disappointed in you!!
 =======

 However, if you did, then great Job!!